 Beginning FileMaker FAQ

-A: I think a better question would be, what can’t you use FileMaker for?
-As FileMaker’s clever marketing folks have said, FileMaker was designed as a “Workplace Innovation Platform” to help bridge the gap between enterprise apps and appliance apps.
-In other words, you can fully customize FileMaker to meet your ever-changing business needs.
-It can do much more than just your standard office software, but it’s also accessible and won’t require a computer science degree.
+I think a better question would be, what can’t you use FileMaker for?
+FileMaker was designed as a “Workplace Innovation Platform” to help bridge the gap between enterprise apps and appliance apps.
+In other words, you can fully customize FileMaker to meet your ever changing business needs.
+It can do much more than just your standard office software, but it won’t require a computer science degree.
 As a FileMaker developer, you can create database tables, interfaces, navigation, security, and more.
 At Codence, we’ve built hundreds of workplace solutions tailored to each of our unique clients.
 The sky’s the limit.

 One caveat: make sure to consider the complexity of your project.
 Here is an excellent quiz to help you decide.
 If you find yourself stuck on your DIY journey or need to consult with certified FileMaker developers, we’re happy to lend a hand!

-A: Here are some excellent resources to help you in your DIY programming journey:
+Here are some excellent resources to help you answer more FileMaker FAQ:

 - FileMaker Pro 17 Advanced User Guide